Skip to Content

 Child Support Attorneys in Bergen County, NJ

-Experienced Child Support Lawyers Advocating for Children's Rights in New Jersey
+Protecting Children's Rights in New Jersey

 child in New Jersey - Bergen County child support

 In New Jersey, the court follows an Income Shares Model.
-This model referred to as the Child Support Guidelines, is composed of statistical data approximating the total support amount that most parents would spend on a child in an intact family unit.
+This model, referred to as the Child Support Guidelines, is composed of statistical data approximating the total support amount that most parents would spend on a child in an intact family unit.
 This number is then split between parents during a divorce, based on their incomes.
-These guidelines may not necessarily dictate the support in your individual case.
+These guidelines may not necessarily dictate the support in your individual situation.

 Bergen County child support is meant to cover expenses for the child, including: